0leksandr/sshmirror/README.md

 Basic usage scenario - local development with constant uploading to remote server via SSH.
 So basically, a fast alternative to SFTP manager of Jetbrains IDEs.

 Example usage:
-- download binary for your OS and architecture [here](https://github.com/0leksandr/sshmirror/releases/latest)
+- download binary for your OS and architecture [here](https://github.com/0leksandr/sshmirror/releases/latest) (please note: initially developed for Linux-amd64, not tested on other platforms, thus may not work properly there)
+- ensure you have `ssh` and `rsync` binaries installed system-wide
 - start program:
   ```shell script
   ./sshmirror \